TerminalJack/Spriter2UnityDX/README.md

 ### `Texture Controller`

 >Whether `Texture Controllers` are created, or not, is determined at the time of import.
-Uncheck the `Unity's native sprite swapping` checkbox to create texture controllers.
+Uncheck the `Native Sprite Swapping` checkbox to create texture controllers.

 When a sprite has more than one texture (across all animations) a `Texture Controller` component can be used as a kind of proxy that sits between the animation clips and the sprite renderer.
 This comes in handy for when you want to do things such as 're-skin' your character or have different textures based on a status such as heath.